AryanRai/SimplyWise/README.md

+#SimplyWise
-# Stock Management Software/Web App using Python, eel and Javascript.
+Stock Management Software/Web App using Python, eel and Javascript.
 Instructions in PDF
 Stock Management Software/Web App using Python, eel and Javascript.
 Sceenshots-